frigategnn/Mirage/README.md

         it can be called inside the Python file.
 Within each dataset's corresponding folder that has a C++ implementation, this PyTorch extension is present inside directory called `pygcanl`.
     3. To work with `pygcanl`, you need to install it.
-Run the following
+From within the dataset's directory, run the following
         command: `$ pip install -e pygcanl`.
     4. If this runs without errors, then that's it, you can run Mirage now.